 - trichotillomania (the habit of twisting or pulling hair out),

 - tinea capitis (fungal infection).

 What is alopecia areata?

 A common condition, alopecia areata usually starts as a single quarter-sized circle of perfectly smooth baldness.
 Alopecia patches usually regrow in three to six months without treatment.
-Sometimes, hair regrows in white where it was previously dark.
+Sometimes, hair temporarily regrows in white where it was previously dark.
 In another variant, alopecia can produce two or three bald patches.
 When these regrow, others may replace them.
 The most extensive form is called alopecia totalis, in which the entire scalp goes bald.
 It's important to emphasize that patients who have localized hair loss generally don't go on to lose hair all over the scalp.
-Alopecia can affect hair on other parts of the body, too -- for example, the beard or eyebrows.
+Alopecia can affect hair on other parts of the body, too - for example, the beard or eyebrows.

 Alopecia areata is an autoimmune condition in which the body attacks its own hair follicles.
 Most alopecia patients, however, do not have systemic problems and need no medical tests.
 While alopecia areata is frequently blamed on "stress," in fact, it may be the other way around; that is, having alopecia may cause stress.

 Treatments for alopecia areata include injecting small amounts of steroids like triamcinolone into affected patches to stimulate hair growth.
 Although localized injections may not be practical for large areas, often this is a very effective treatment in helping the hairs return sooner.
-Other treatments such as oral steroids, immunosuppressives, or ultraviolet light therapy are available for more widespread or severe cases but may be impractical for most patients because of potential side effects or risks.
+Other treatments such as oral steroids or other immunosuppressives, or ultraviolet light therapy are available for more widespread or severe cases but may be impractical for most patients because of potential side effects or risks.
 In most mild cases, patients can easily cover up or comb over the affected areas.
 In more severe and chronic cases, some patients wear hairpieces; nowadays, some men shave their whole scalp now that this look has become fashionable.

 Viewers share their comments